vannipper/Fuzzy-Spotify-Song-Recommender/README.md

 Instead of relying on opaque algorithms, this recommender uses my own Spotify listening data and a set of fuzzy rules to suggest songs that fit a chosen mood.

 # Files / File Structure
-streaminghistory/ -> contains JSON files of all my streaming history (not included here for privacy) .env -> my spotify developer client and client secret (not included here for privacy) songdata.py -> gets the number of unique songs the user has listened to streaminghistory.py -> displays the top n songs (in number of times played) (uses matplotlib) toolenvprof.py -> queries Spotify's API to display any artists top 10 songs
+streaminghistory/ -> contains JSON files of all my streaming history (not included here for privacy)<br/>
+.env -> my spotify developer client and client secret (not included here for privacy)<br/>
+songdata.py -> gets the number of unique songs the user has listened to<br/>
+streaminghistory.py -> displays the top n songs (in number of times played) (uses matplotlib)<br/>
+toolenvprof.py -> queries Spotify's API to display any artists top 10 songs

 # NOTE: